insanoid/CleanHeaders-Xcode/README.md

 ## Support for Alcatraz (Deprecated)

-Install the older version[v1.0.0](https://github.com/insanoid/CleanHeaders-Xcode/releases/tag/v1.0.0).
+Install the older version [v1.0.0](https://github.com/insanoid/CleanHeaders-Xcode/releases/tag/v1.0.0).

 Alternatively you can also clone the release, build and run CleanHeaders, restart Xcode.

 ## Credits

-I am using some helper functions to deal with the filtering out source text from[xTextHandler-objc](https://github.com/cyanzhong/xTextHandler-objc), thanks for the awesome class.), thanks for the awesome class.), thanks for the awesome class.
+I am using some helper functions to deal with the filtering out source text from[xTextHandler-objc](https://github.com/cyanzhong/xTextHandler-objc), thanks for the awesome class.